Idowu-David/Idowu-David/README.md

 # Hello there; welcome 👋🏾

-I'm a Software Engineer and a student of [University Of Lagos, Nigeria](unilag.edu.ng) **Bsc.
+I'm a student of [University Of Lagos, Nigeria](unilag.edu.ng) **Bsc.
 Mechanical Engineering**.
 I'm passionate about sharing knowledge, documentation, web engineering, software application, mechatronics and others.

 **Here's a quick summary about me**: